Death anxiety: Death anxiety and culture

-Culture plays a role in shaping how individuals experience and respond to death anxiety.
-Different cultures have distinct ways of conceptualizing death, and this often shapes the experience of death anxiety and how individuals respond to various assessment tools.
-These perspectives impact how individuals respond to tools like the Death Anxiety Scale (DAS).
-The DAS is based on certain assumptions about the concept of death anxiety, especially as it exists within Western contexts, which is problematic due to the different cultural perceptions of death around the world.
+Individual opinions, experiences, and emotions to death anxiety are significantly influenced by cultural backgrounds.
+Beliefs around morality are shaped from cultural, religious, and social traditions; this can effect how people view death and react to assessments that measure death anxiety.
 For example, some Eastern cultures view death as a natural part of the life cycle.
 In contrast, many Western cultures tend to fear or avoid it.
 Many Indigenous cultures view death as a continuation of life and as a transition into another broader form of existence, and some Eastern and South Asian cultures view death in terms of reincarnation or as part of a larger cosmic cycle.
 On the other hand, Western cultures that have been influenced by Christian beliefs, often view death as a final transition that marks the beginning of an afterlife.
 Since cultural beliefs influence how one perceives death, it is crucial to recognize that death anxiety may manifest in different ways depending on an individual's cultural and religious background.
-This highlights the need for more culturally sensitive approaches to understanding, measuring, and treating death anxiety.
+These cultural perspectives also extend to health and illness contexts, where research has been conducted to investigate the association of death anxiety and cultural orientation in individuals living with serious diseases such as cancer.
+A meta-analysis of cancer survivors found that cultural orientation moderates the experience of death anxiety, where the association between death anxiety and depression was stronger in collectivist than in individualistic cultures.
+In addition, the mean levels of death anxiety varied depending on the outcome measure that was used.
+These findings suggest that individuals across different cultural contexts focus on different aspects of mortality, reflecting the way in which attitudes toward death and dying are shaped by societal values.
+The findings highlight that cultural norms become especially relevant in how mortality is cognitively and emotionally processed by cancer survivors, which calls for culturally responsive psychosocial support.
+Overall, these elements highlight the need for more culturally sensitive approaches to understanding, measuring, and treating death anxiety.